diegomart2000/SpotShotParty/README.md

 ### Are you a daddy and wanna play with the kiddos?
 Say no more.
 Instead of taking a tequila shot, you will have the opportunity to shot your water gun in their faces.

-That's way more fun and you already have your excuse.
+That's way more fun and we already have you covered with this perfect excuse.

-- Hey wife, those are the rules 😌
+- Hey wife, those are the game rules 😌

+Perfect! 👏

 ## The stack
 This demo app is based on MERN stack.